upkie/upkie/agents/ppo_balancer/README.md

 Testing a policy assumes the spine is already up and running, for instance via ``start_simulation.sh`` on your dev machine, or by starting a pi3hat spine on the robot.

-Pick a trained policy from the [policies](policies/) folder and pass its name as argument.
-For instance, if the saved policy is `foobar.zip`, run:
+You can specify the path to policy parameters to the agent.
+For instance, if the policy parameters are saved in `foobar.zip`, run:

-- Python: `` python ./agents/ppo_balancer/run.py foobar``
+- Python: `` python ./agents/ppo_balancer/run.py /path/to/foobar.zip``
-- Bazel: ``./tools/bazelisk run //agents/ppo_balancer:run -- foobar``
+- Bazel: ``./tools/bazelisk run //agents/ppo_balancer:run -- /path/to/foobar.zip``

 ## Troubleshooting